 She picked up another datapad, the datapad that had a list of names that were forwarded onto her from the Department of the Space Force; it had twenty names on it.
 She didn’t know any of the names of the people on the list, so she knew that there was going to be a long vetting process ahead of her.
 The first name on the list was a Vice Admiral Miyasaki Yurisa.
 Full Japanese descent… has been in the Space Force for nearly thirty-five years, rose through the ranks rather quickly; becoming a flag officer in under twenty-five years.
 Space Force Distinguished Service Medal, Silver Star, two Defense Superior Service Medals, two Bronze Stars, four Meritorious Service Medals, Purple Heart recipient, two Space Force Commendation Medals, two Joint Service Commendation Medals, four Space Force Achievement Medals and two Joint Service Achievement Medals, the Space Force Good Conduct Medal with ten oakleaf clusters.
 Lost her entire arm while in combat.
 Damn, she said as she read that last part.
 Currently serving under Admiral Olivia Barnes in the Fourth Fleet.
 She then picked up her personal datapad and noted her name.

-Crow shook her head as she noted Amber’s name on her personal datapad and went onto the next name, Vice Admiral David Cunningham.
-“Interesting, this admiral is a guy,” Lisa looked to her questioningly.
+Crow shook her head as she noted her name on her personal datapad and went onto the next name, Vice Admiral David Cunningham.
+“Interesting, this admiral is a guy,” Sarah looked to her questioningly.
 “The two other admirals I read about were women.
 Is there any reason?”

 “Marine Corps?”
 Christina nearly squeaked.
 “Really?”